Brunnian exotic surface links in the 4-ball: Surfaces with more than two components

-We now reach the main goal of this section, namely combining our understanding of JSJ decompositions with our work from Section~\ref{sec:covering} on covering surfaces, to show that if two surfaces are smoothly inequivalent, then under some fairly weak assumptions, the results of Bing doubling one disk component of each are also smoothly inequivalent.
+We now arrive at the main goal of this section.
+By combining our understanding of JSJ decompositions with our work on covering surfaces, as in Section~\ref{sec:covering}, we show that if two surfaces are smoothly inequivalent, then under some fairly weak assumptions, the results of Bing doubling one disk component of each are also smoothly inequivalent.

-Combining the work in Sections~\ref{sec:covering} and~\ref{subsection-JSJ-trees} yields the following proposition, which shows that not only are the disk links from Section~\ref{section:exotic-pair-disk-links} non-equivalent, but in fact any of their iterated Bing doubles have non-diffeomorphic complements.
+Combining the work in Sections~\ref{sec:covering} and~\ref{subsection-JSJ-trees} yields the following proposition, which shows that the disk links from Section~\ref{section:exotic-pair-disk-links} are not just non-equivalent, but in fact, any of their iterated Bing doubles have non-diffeomorphic complements.

 \begin{proposition} Let $\S_1 = \BD(D_1)$ and $\S_2 = \BD(D_2)$ be the disk links from Proposition~\ref{prop:base-case}.
 For any $n\ge 0$, $\BD^n(\S_1)$ and $\BD^n(\S_2)$ have non-diffeomorphic complements. \end{proposition}